Efficient Model-Agnostic Multi-Group Equivariant Networks: Method

 \begin{theorem} The multi-group equivariant layer $L_{G_1, G_2} ([X_1, X_2])$ defined in \eqref{eqn: linear_multi_equi_layer} is equivariant to $(G_1, G_2)$ applied to $(X_1, X_2)$, respectively. \end{theorem} All proofs are provided in Appendix~\ref{app_sec:proofs}.
 Now we show that $L_{G_1, G_2} ([X_1, X_2])$ characterizes the entire linear equivariant space under the given equivariant constraint.
+First, recall from \citet{maron2020learning} that the dimension of linear equivariant space for a discrete group $G$ is given by